-These results also imply that a policy that prevents capital depreciation or obsolescence, even if it has only modest immediate effects on output, can have substantial long-run benefits, several times larger than the short-run considerations that often dominate policy discussion.
-Obviously, no policy can prevent people from believing that future pandemics are more likely than they originally thought.
-Policy can however affect how the ongoing crisis affects capital returns.
+Our results also imply that a policy that prevents capital depreciation or obsolescence, even if it has only modest immediate effects on output, can have substantial long-run benefits, several times larger than the short-run considerations that often dominate policy discussion.
+Obviously, no policy can prevent people from believing that future pandemics are more likely than they originally thought, but policy can change how the ongoing crisis affects capital returns.
 By changing that mapping, the costs of belief scarring can be mitigated.
-For example, widespread bankruptcies can lead to destruction of specific investments and a permanent erosion in the value of capital.
-Policy interventions which prevent widespread bankruptcies can thus limit the adverse effects of the crisis on returns and yield substantial long-run benefits.
+For example, bankruptcies can lead to destruction of specific investments and a permanent erosion in the value of capital.
+Interventions which prevent widespread bankruptcies can thus limit the adverse effects of the crisis on returns and yield substantial long-run benefits.
 While the short-run gains from limiting bankruptcies is well-understood, our analysis shows that neglecting the effect on beliefs leads one to drastically underestimate the benefits of such policies.